Explain Bitcoin Like I’m Five

-Miners are the ones who pick up the transaction, hash them into blocks and send blocks to the nodes.
+A Brief Look AT How Bitcoin Mining Works: Bitcoin Miners are the ones who pick up the transaction, hash them into blocks and send blocks to the nodes, and they’re paid for their processing power – work.

-Once the nodes are in agreement that each block of transactions are all legitimate, they will send the block back to the miners.
+Bitcoin miners all work together to put transactions into the latest block, then every 10 minutes or so they send the block (usually full of transactions) to the nodes.
+Once the nodes are in agreement that each block of transactions is legitimate, they will send the block back to the miners.

-The miners then try and discover the cryptographic puzzle that the network asked, and every mining machine frantically hashes away trying to be the one to find the answer.
+The miners then try and discover the cryptographic puzzle that the network asked, and every Bitcoin mining device frantically hashes away trying to be the one to find the answer.

 A lot of processing power goes into finding the block, and only one miner will do so, but all this processing power doesn’t only secure the network, it guarantees the proof of work that is behind every minted bitcoin.

-The newly minted currency goes to the first miner to discover the answer to the cryptographic puzzle.
-They get to add the latest block to the blockchain and are rewarded for their proof of work with the minted coins – known as the block reward.
+The newly mined currency goes to the first miner to discover the answer to the cryptographic puzzle.
+They get to add the latest block to the blockchain and are rewarded for their proof of work with the mined coins – known as the block reward.

 The block reward is currently 12.5 BTC, but that will be halved next month, and then halved again every four years or so until the last fraction of a bitcoin is minted in around the year 2140.

 This ensures that the limit of 21 million will never be exceeded, and it also ensures that we know exactly how many there are now, and will be at any time in the future.

 Send Value to Anybody from Anywhere, at Any Time

 ELI5 Bitcoin: To explain Bitcoin it’s necessary to understand that every piece of data on the network are exchangeable anywhere in the world.
 They’re also divisible by 100 million, and you can send as many or as little as you want.

 Nobody can stop you sending them, and any you do send will always arrive at the address you send them to.